MisterBrookT/dblp-crawler-gui/ReadMe.md

 ### Install python environment

+Use `pip install -r requirements.txt` to install runtime requirements.

-Use `poetry install --only main` to install python requirements.
+Use `pip install -r requirements-dev.txt` to install development requirements.

 ### Features

 Crawl papers for specific conferences in dblp with multiple keywords.

-- [x] Crawl conference
+- [X] Crawl conference
-- [x] Simple regex to filter workshop or other session
+- [X] Simple regex to filter workshop or other session
-- [x] Log to a file and stream to console
+- [X] Log to a file and stream to console

 ### Usage

-`poetry shell` to use the created python virtual environment.
+Activate your virtual environment and run:

+cd backend

+uvicorn main:app

 `python mydblp.py -h` for the help message.

 `python mydblp.py --conf="sc"` to crawl a specific conference.

 ### Things to be implemented

 - [ ] Crawl journal
 - [ ] Multi-processing crawl
 - [ ] Add more regex filters